DennisPing/Windows-10-Cpp-MinGW64/README.md

         ```
         choco pack
         ```
     * Type this command.
-It will install SFML using the GCC (MinGW).
+It will install SFML as a choco package that MingGW can easily find.
 The dot means "here", and since you're in the same folder as the nupkg file, choco will find it.
         ```
         choco install sfml-mingw64 -s .
         ```